South Asia Journalism Fellowship (SAJP)

 - Have at least seven years’ work experience prior to applying

-- Be a mid-career journalist working in the political or economic sectors in one of the above-mentioned countries and good working knowledge of English (which may be assessed by a qualified English language assessor)
+- Be a mid-career journalist working in the political or economic sectors in one of the above-mentioned countries

 - Not hold British or dual-British citizenship